What are they?

 They are usually found living in the forests, parks, mangroves and even roof spaces of buildings in urban areas.
 They are nocturnal by nature and like to stay in trees and high places.

-Photos by Nick Baker
+Photos by Bryan Lim

-How does a Common Palm Civet look like?
+What does a Common Palm Civet look like?

 It has a long sleek body with short limbs and a long tail, a long muzzle and small ears.
 The body is dark greyish brown with three dark stripes along the back and black spots on the sides.
 They are also identified by the black 'mask' across the face.